marcjulianschwarz/obsidian-vault-blog/Posts/mlprague.md

 ![ML Prague Conference 2023 sign at the entrance](/images/mlprague_sign.jpg)

 The event featured a broad lineup of speakers, covering a wide range of topics - from the latest breakthroughs in natural language processing to cutting-edge computer vision applications.
 In this blog post, I want to write about some of the most interesting talks from the conference and highlight the key takeaways.
-So, without further ado, let's dive in and start with two topics from the area of image processing.
+Without further ado, let's dive in and start with two topics from the area of image processing.

 ## Image Processing
 ### 3D Pose Estimation in Sport